 How to Multiply Using Formula If Cell Contains Value in Excel: 3 Different Examples

 To multiply cells that contain the value, we are using the following dataset.
 The dataset contains small companies, sales of the first 5 days in different months, but the company was not able to sell every day in each month.
-Now, suppose we want to multiply those sales which contain only some value to figure the total revenues so businesses may see how they’re doing financially.
+Now, suppose we want to multiply those sales that contain only some value to figure the total revenues so businesses may see how they’re doing financially.
 The amount of sales is an important indicator of a company’s health.
 It enables us to monitor the effectiveness of marketing initiatives, assess the efforts of sales personnel, and select the ideal locations for real stores.

 1. Apply PRODUCT Function to Multiply If Cell Contains Value